ait-tr/cohort39.1/basic_programming/lesson_37/theory.md

 # Functional Interface in Java

 A functional interface in Java is an interface that contains exactly one abstract method.
 It can also contain one or more default methods or static methods.
 Functional interfaces are the basis of lambda expressions in Java 8 and above.

 ## Defining The Functional Interface

 The annotation `@FunctionalInterface` is used to define the functional interface.
-This annotation is optional, but it helps the compiler to throw an error if the interface does not meet the definition of a functional interface.
+This annotation is optional, but it helps the compiler to throw an error if the interface does not match the definition of a functional interface.

 ```java